xpmatteo/tddforandroid/manuscript/030-FairyFingers.md

-# Exercise: Fairy Fingers
+# Drawing on the screen and sensing touch

 ## Digging deeper into Android

-We've seen how to TDD an application that has a GUI based on ordinary form widgets: text fields and buttons.
+We've seen how to TDD an application based on ordinary form widgets: text fields and buttons.
 Now we'd like to go a bit deeper.
 How do we TDD an application that reacts to the user's touch and draws directly on the screen?

 The goal of this chapter is to further understand how to decouple the tests from the Android APIs, even when we *need* to use those APIs.